PersoSirEduard/JSON-DiscordBot/README.md

 Finally, the final response can be formatted inside the `response` property.

 #### `list` response
-For now, the `list` response is limited to two lists, but the method will eventually support external lists from urls.
+The `list` response supports text files locally and online.
 This response type requires a `responseFile` with the name of the file containing the list.
 Also, this response type uses `responseChoice` to select the item from the list to be sent to the user.
 By default, this property has a value of `random`, but an index integer can specified for a specific line from the list.